 Site Plan Review shall be subject to the same procedural requirements which govern land subdivision, as specified in the Madbury Subdivision Regulations.
 The Madbury Planning Board shall not grant Site Approval until the proposal complies in all respects with the requirements of Federal, State and local regulations and statutes.
-The Site Plan shall be accompanied by an application fee ef \$200 in accordance with the Schedule of Fees of the Madbury Planning Board.
+The Site Plan shall be accompanied by an application fee of \$200.